 People experiencing these symptoms typically won’t find their help through writing, since the act of reading causes so much strain that they avoid it.
-We at Arizona Vision Therapy Center want you and/or your loved one to know that they’re not alone and their problem is treatable.
+We at Arizona Vision Therapy Center want you and/or your loved one to know that you’re not alone and your problem is treatable.
 With vision therapy, there is hope.

-Do you or your loved one have these symptoms?
+Do you or a loved one have these symptoms?

 - Double vision

 - Inflexible vision (ie: unable to tear your gaze away from a patterned floor or wall)

 - Spatial shifts (ie: feeling as if the floor is tilting)

 - Easily fatigued, especially later in the day

 - Can’t walk straight easily; difficulty navigating

 Have you or a loved one experienced any of these situations?